wojciechmuszala/vue-happy-belly/README.md

 ## Installation

-To run the project locally, follow these steps:
+To run the project locally, follow these steps:<br>

 🔄 Clone the repository: `git clone https://github.com/wojciechmuszala/vue-happy-belly.git`<br>
 📁 Navigate to the project directory: `cd vue-happy-belly`<br>